Mastering Half-Square Triangles (HSTs): A Step-by-Step Guide

 • Stretching the Fabric: Be mindful of stretching the fabric, especially along the bias edges.
 Pinning can help prevent this.

-• Uneven Squares: Double-check that your fabric squares are accurately cut before sewing.
-Even a small discrepancy can cause problems later on.
-In the image below you can see that I missed stitching exactly on the diagonal line as I approached the corner of the squares.
+• Not Exiting Precisely at the point: In the image below you can see that I missed stitching exactly on the diagonal line as I approached the corner of the squares.
 When pressing open, this inaccuracy in stitching can be seen in the jagged corner.

 Mistake made by not stitching exactly on the line results in an imperfect half square triangle unit.